Drilled shafts are high-capacity deep foundation systems, also known as drilled piers, caissons, bored piles, or cast-in-drilled-hole piles (CIDH).

 Drilled shafts for structural support can be installed by the dry (open hole), stabilizing polymer slurry, or steel-cased methods.
 The permanent casing is typically only specified in corrosive environments, voided (open cavity) conditions, or for shafts drilled through the water.
 The temporary casing may also be required for open-hole shaft installation if adverse subsurface conditions are present (i.e., groundwater, caving soils, granular soils, sidewall loss, etc).

 A hole of the required diameter is augered to the required bearing stratum or design depth, cleaned out, and inspected.
 Inspection may be manual for shallow holes or with a Mini-SID (shaft inspection device) or down-hole camera.
-Large boulders encountered during auguring may prevent shaft continuity or required bearing capacity and must be removed, typically by drilling out.
+Large boulders encountered during auguring may prevent shaft continuity or required bearing capacity and must be removed, typically by drilling.
 A core barrel or rooting tool may also be used.
-If reinforcement is required and the client elects to remove this from their scope, Keller will purchase and fabricate the cage(s) on site.
+If reinforcement is required and the client elects to remove this from their scope, Keller will purchase and fabricate the cage(s) on-site.
 Following insertion of the steel cage, concrete is placed either by freefall or tremie methods.
 The casing, if temporary, is then withdrawn.
 The completed shaft can resist compressive and lateral loads and uplift forces.

-Load testing can be conducted on drilled shaft foundations to verify the load carrying capacity of the foundation elements and/or the quality of the subsurface materials.
+Load testing can be conducted on drilled shaft foundations to verify the load-carrying capacity of the foundation elements and/or the quality of the subsurface materials.
 This testing can be completed on production or sacrificial drilled shafts.
-Load testing is often completed by one of the following methods: Osterberg Cell (O-Cell), direct static testing, and statnamic testing, for both compressive and lateral testing.
+Load testing is often completed by one of the following methods: Osterberg Cell (O-Cell), direct static testing, and statnamic testing for both compressive and lateral testing.
 Testing is often utilized to refine designs and can result in significant savings to projects by removing some of the uncertainties inherent in the typical foundation design process.